Tools → Git and GitHub →

 Git allows you to amend the most recent commit.
 This is useful when you realise there’s something you’d like to change — e.g., fix a typo in the commit message, or to exclude some unintended change from the commit.

-That aspect is covered in a detour in the lesson T5L3.
+That aspect is covered in the tour Updating the Last Commit given in the lesson T5L3.
 Reorganising Commits.

 Related DETOUR: Resetting Uncommitted Changes